avatarluca/JCleaner/README.md

 # JCleaner
-A Java Clean-Code analyse tool.<br>
+A small Java Clean-Code analyse tool.<br>
 There are three categories which get tested: Coupling, Cohesion and Clean-Code.<br>
 In each category there are different settings to give you fine graind controll over the tests.
 > Last Update: 2023-07-01